reeversedev/Universal-React-Apollo-Registration/README.md

 ## Project architecture

-For a detailed guide through the project architecture and more information on configuring and deploying the system, please watch our YouTube Video Tutorial (Please scroll to the top ^)
+For a detailed guide through the project architecture and more information on configuring and deploying the system, please watch our YouTube Video Tutorial.
+(Please scroll to the top ^)

 ```